firelayer/firelayer.io/app/www/src/docs/directory-structure.md

 ## The Root Directory

 ### The `app` Directory
-The app directory contains the two main packages that compose this boilerplate, the landing page website `app/www` and the API on `app/functions`.
-We'll explore this directory in [more detail here](/docs/directory-structure#the-app-directory-2).
+The app directory contains the applications that your project uses, for example, the starter template is composed by three packages, the landing page website `app/website`, the API on `app/functions` and the Administration Dashboard on `app/admin`.

 ### The `config` Directory
 The config directory contains all the project configurations.
 Read the [configuration page for more information](/docs/configuration).